ramyabala221190/TSBasicConcepts/README.md

 Sometimes you don’t know all the names of a type’s properties ahead of time, but you do know the shape of the values.In those cases you can use an index signature to describe the types of possible values.

-export interface User{
-  id: number,
-  name: string,
- username: string,
- email: string,
- [prop:string|number]:string|number;
+let student:Student={
+      name:"John Doe",
+      grade:2,
+      rollNo:50,
+      subjects:['History','Geography','science','Math'],
+      [key:string]:string|number|string[]   //the value of the property can be of a type of the other properties in the interface.
+So the ts expects that the other types must also be included.
    }

+   console.log(student.name);
+   console.log(student['grade']);

+   console.log(student['motherTongue']); // in absence of index signature, you cannot access a property not present on the interface

+   for(let key in student){
+    console.log(`${key}:${student[key]}`) // in absence of index signature, you cannot access a property not present on the interface even via for loop
+   }

+   In the absence of index signature, you will get the below error in both the examples.
+  Element implicitly has an 'any' type because expression of type 'string' can't be used to index type 'Student'.
+  No index signature with a parameter of type 'string' was found on type 'Student'.ts

+[key:string]:string|number|string[] is an index signature.
-In the above example, prop is an index which could be a number or string type [prop:string|number] The value of the property again can be string or number :string|number
+In the above example, key is an index which could be a number or string type [key:string|number] The value of the property again can be string or number :string|number.

+This means with the help of index signature, I can access properties, whose names I am not aware at the moment but I know their data type and their shape.
+In the above example, the index signature, will allow me access property names which are a string eg: 'motherTongue' and the value of those properties can be a string/number/string[].

+In the below example, in the absence of index signature, you can access unknown properties that dont exist on the interface using keyof.

+for(let key in student){
+    console.log(`${key}:${student[key as keyof Student]}`) // in absence of index signature, you can use keyof to prevent typeerrors
+   }

-CompileTime and Runtime checking using Interfaces
+### CompileTime and Runtime checking using Interfaces

 While this is great for internal code type checking, it does not guard against the kind of invalid input you may encounter externally.
 By default, TypeScript does not verify types at runtime in order to avoid runtime overhead and aggressively optimize runtime performance as a part of its design goals.